We want the best for our pets, and that includes giving them the best treats to chew on.

-The hides are then thoroughly cleaned, before being cut or ground.
-The meat is pressed into different shapes and sizes and made into chewable treats.
-To make them more tempting for dogs, some rawhide treats contain added flavorings.
+The hides are thoroughly cleaned before being cut or ground.
+The meat is pressed into different shapes and sizes and made into a chewable dog treat.

 The ingredients should always be clearly labeled on the packaging, so you can always check for added flavors.

 The Benefits of Rawhide